The life of the iconic Dutch artist Vincent van Gogh

 His life in Paris had a significant impact on Van Gogh’s style, as he scrapped the darker colours and sombre tones he favoured in The Potato Eaters and swapped them for brighter shades.
 The influence of modern art also saw Van Gogh develop his own painting style; the shorter brush strokes he is now famous for.

-After two years in the French capital, Van Gogh ditched the hustle and bustle of the city for the peace of country life, moving to the town of Arles in southern France in 1888 where he lived with fellow artist Paul Gaugin.
+After two years in the French capital, Van Gogh ditched the hustle and bustle of the city for the peace of country life, moving in 1888 to the town of Arles in southern France, where he lived with fellow artist Paul Gaugin.
 This was where, in the final years of his life, Van Gogh further perfected his own style and created some of his most influential works.

 The relationship between Gaugin and Van Gogh was strained, with Van Gogh becoming increasingly agitated and unhappy.
-An argument between the two ultimately resulted in Van Gogh cutting off his own ear, wrapping it in a piece of newspaper and presenting it to a local prostitute.
-After this, Van Gogh was admitted to a local hospital.
+An argument between the two ultimately resulted in Van Gogh cutting off his own ear, wrapping it in a piece of newspaper and presenting it to a local sex worker.
+After this, Van Gogh was admitted to hospital.

 After being discharged in January 1889, Van Gogh continued to work in spite of his poor mental health.
 A few months later, he admitted himself to the Saint Paul de Mausole psychiatric hospital.
 Over the course of the 12 months he spent there, Van Gogh completed 150 paintings, including Almond Blossom, which he sent to Theo after the birth of his first child with wife Jo: Vincent Willem van Gogh.